Chinese International School: Administration

-The school is overseen by a Board of Governors of approximately fifteen members.
-The Board has been chaired by Andrew Brandler a parent of the school.
-Dr. Theodore S. Faunce served as Headmaster from 2006 to 2017.
+The school is overseen by a Board of Governors with approximately fifteen members.
+The Board has been chaired by Andrew Brandler, a parent of the school.
+Theodore S. Faunce served as Headmaster from 2006 to 2017.
 Deputy Head of School Li Bin served as Interim Head of School in 2017–18.
-In 2018, Sean Lynch was appointed to serve as the Headmaster of CIS.
+In August 2018, Sean Lynch was appointed Head of School.